-After processing, this item would probably account for a smaller part of the total content of the finished product.
+After processing, these items would probably account for a smaller part of the total content of the finished product.

 The seventh ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.
+In addition, legumes contain about 25% protein, a factor that must also be considered when judging the meat content of this dog food.

 The ninth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.